How to Read a Wine Label Like a Pro

 The below items are optional, but most wine labels will include them:

-• Special designation (ex: private selection or reserve).
+- Special designation (ex: private selection or reserve).
 For example, K-J Grand Reserve wines include the CCSW (California Sustainable Winegrowing Alliance) certified logo.
-To learn more about what is required for a wine to have a CCSW logo click here.
+To learn more about what is required for a wine to have a CCSW logo check out our blog on demystifying sustainability certifications.

 I will conclude this by saying that as a sommelier, I still need to refer back to the basics when reading new wine labels.
 It can get confusing with all the different wording depending on where the wine was made!
 The more you shop for and try new wines, the easier it gets.
 I highly recommend next time you’re at a winery or wine shop, ask someone to go over the wine label with you.
 The passion to learn and be educated about the wine you are consuming is contagious, and any winemaker, sommelier, tasting room host, or wine buyer would be more than happy to share as many details as they can with you.